writedan/state-constitution/README.md

-All work is done on the "working branch."
-Check there for the current updates.

-The history of this branch is rather messy and gross, and I am not proud of it.
+This repository is kept here for a complete history of the project, however work has been moved to https://github.com/civisme/tripartite-constitution.